tinymce/tinymce-docs/_includes/integrations/react-quick-start.md

 {% elsif productSource == "package-manager" %}
 5. Bundle {{site.productname}} with the React application using a module loader (such as Webpack).

-{% include integrations/bundling-react.md depth='1' %}
+{% include integrations/bundling-integration.md package="tinymce-react" depth='1' %}
 {% else %}
 5. {{site.productname}} can be self-hosted by either: [Deploying {{site.productname}} independent of the React application](#deployingtinymceindependent), or [Bundling {{site.productname}} with the React application](#bundle).
     <a id="deployingtinymceindependent" class="anchor"></a>